Enrolment & Registration

 Transferring / Switching

-For MI students that may be interested in transferring / switching between part-time and full-time; or transferring between concentrations, please review the information on Transferring.
+For MI students who may be interested in transferring between part-time and full-time; or transferring between concentrations, please review the information on Transferring.

 Our Bachelor, MMSt, and Doctoral programs are only offered on a full-time basis.
-If you are experiencing difficulties in managing your courseload, please connect with the your academic advisor on available options.
-You may also be interested to review our Wellness and Learning supports page on Faculty, University and external resources.
+If you are experiencing difficulties in managing your courseload, please consult with your academic advisor to discuss available options.
+You may also be interested in reviewing our Wellness and Learning supports page for Faculty, University and external resources.